bimeri/inflection-portal-backend/README.md

 ## Installation locally
 1. Run the following command to install the project locally
-2. make sure your database is set already, for now I have pushed all my .env files with it configuration, but this file is a private file that does not need to be pushed.
+2. make sure your database is set already, for now I have pushed all my .env files with its configuration, but this file is a private file that does not need to be pushed.
 3. if you chose to modify the file, you can skip command d\
 ``bash``
 a.```git clone https://github.com/bimeri/inflection-portal-backend.git ```\
-b.```cd email-parser```\
+b.```cd inflection-portal-backend```\
 c.```composer install```\
 d. ```cp .env.example .env```\
 e. ```php artisan key:generate```\
 f. ```php artisan migrate```
-4. You have to run the command to update the database by adding the column for deleted_at\
+4. You have to run the command to update the database by adding the column ```deleted_at``` for sof delete\
 ***ALTER TABLE ``successful_emails`` ADD COLUMN ``deleted_at`` TIMESTAMP NULL DEFAULT NULL;***
 5. Run the command to create a default user for test purpose, note.
 The migrate command ran above will create the user table already, and there exists already a seeder class to add a default user\
 ```php artisan db:seed```